3 Reasons Why Scalp Care Is Vital

 3. Chemical Damage

 As your hair condition changes, you may swap shampoos and conditioners or use sprays, gels, serums, and home care treatments to rejuvenate your locks.
 You may also go for treatments that involve chemicals, such as perming, straightening or colouring, to improve the look of your locks and boost your confidence.
 Unfortunately, the chemicals found in these products and treatments can dry out or irritate your scalp without proper care.
-Just imagine how damaging it can be to your skin, hair growth, and its condition.
-Yes, commercial products and treatments are great for keeping your mane healthy and styling it.
-But your scalp matters, too.

 4. pH Level Imbalance